codbex/codbex.github.io/_posts/2024-09-11-deploy-codbex-products-on-snowflake.md

 1. Create a non-trial Snowflake account

 1. In a [worksheet](https://docs.snowflake.com/en/user-guide/ui-snowsight-worksheets-gs) execute the following commands:
-   - Create a new role with privileges, warehouse and DB
+   - create a new role with privileges, warehouse and DB

      ```sql
      // Create an CONTAINER_USER_ROLE with required privileges